ArkProjectNFTs/ark-project/packages/deployer/README.md

 ## Update Core SDK constants

-- Modify the addresses in `packages/core/src/constants.ts` as needed.
+- Modify the addresses in `packages/core/src/constants.ts` as needed using the root file contract.json

 ## Use the SDK